Tom-Beijner/Mordhau-RCON/README.md

 ## To Do

--   [ ] Fix global punishment commands to use one embed and one database document
+-   [x] Fix global punishment commands to use one embed and one database documents
--   [ ] Global addadmin/removeadmin commands
+-   [x] Global addadmin/removeadmin commands
--   [ ] Clear system for players and admins
+-   [x] Clear system for players and admins
--   [ ] Add confirmation system, like reactions for global and clear system
+-   [x] Add confirmation system, like reactions for global and clear system
+-   [x] Make admin list saving/rollback toggleable as well as only notify mode
+-   [x] Make automod customizable

+## Changelog

+### v1.1.0

+-   Added update Discord command
+-   Automod is now fully customizable as well as infractions gets saved to the database (restarting the bot wont reset infractions)
+-   Added `deletehistory` and `deletepunishment` commands
+-   Fixed global punishment commands to not send multiple embeds and not save multiple database documents
+-   Made admin list saving/rollback toggleable and included notify only mode
+-   Made RCON command use codeblock
+-   Removed history suggestion
+-   Removed history over 10 offenses history

 ## Author